amblelabs/stargate-wiki/content/mechanics/iris.md

 ---
 title: Irises
-type: docs
+type: cms
 ---
 ![iris](images/irisdefault.png)

 This is the ultimate defence agains unwanted guests coming through your stargate.
 Irises come in a range of different types, each type will last longer based on the tier that your gate has.

 `THIS IS TEMP AND PROBS WILL CHANGE!`

->```
+> ```
->Gold - Tier 0: Breaks instantly
+> Gold - Tier 0: Breaks instantly
->Copper - Tier 1: 25 durability, nearly destroyed by kawoosh, max temp 250°C
+> Copper - Tier 1: 25 durability, nearly destroyed by kawoosh, max temp 250°C
->Iron - Tier 2: 50 durability, takes one quarter durability from kawoosh, max temp 300°C
+> Iron - Tier 2: 50 durability, takes one quarter durability from kawoosh, max temp 300°C
->Diamond - Tier 3: 150 durability, no kawoosh damage, max temp 700°C
+> Diamond - Tier 3: 150 durability, no kawoosh damage, max temp 700°C
->Netherite - Tier 4: 250 durability, no kawoosh damage, max temp 800°C
+> Netherite - Tier 4: 250 durability, no kawoosh damage, max temp 800°C
->Naquadah - Tier 5: 1000 durability, no kawoosh damage, max temp 1500°C
+> Naquadah - Tier 5: 1000 durability, no kawoosh damage, max temp 1500°C
->Energy Shield - Tier 6: Consume power from an FE buffer if a mod with energy production is >installed, otherwise just has infinite durability
+> Energy Shield - Tier 6: Consume power from an FE buffer if a mod with energy production is >installed, otherwise just has infinite durability
->```
+> ```

----
+* * *

 ### Recipes: